 How a Lawyer Can Help With Wages Due at the Time of Termination Issues

-In a case dealing with wages due at the time of termination, a lawyer may look at how much the person worked after the last paycheck.
+In a case dealing with wages due at the time of termination, an expert FLSA lawyer may look at how much the person worked after the last paycheck.
 They would identify the hours the person was paid for, what hours they were not paid for, and the deductions made to their wages.
 They use all of that information to determine what an employee is entitled to under the Fair Labor Standards Act.

 When a person is not paid for the times they worked, that is a huge red flag.
 A person is usually paid for every hour worked and when they are not, that is an indication that the employer is in violation.
 Even when an employee is exempt, they are still entitled to minimum wage protection.
 Being exempt only applies to overtime so they are entitled to be paid for every hour they worked.
 If an individual is experiencing wages due at the time of termination issues, or any of the other common FLSA issues in Nashville, they should consult a skilled workers’ compensation attorney at Employment and Consumer Law Group right away.